EgnaldCela/genomics/README.md

 3. Setting the right temperature for genome generation (check evo2.generate() arguments)
 4. Scaling the results to other genomes (currently available CH3V2)
 5. Token sizes / lengths of generation and their impact

+### Side notes
+I did not upload the genome provided by Matteo Ungaro here (I need to ask for permission) so you cannot reproduce the code.
+However, if you follow the instructions to get evo2 on the notebook you can generate from any input sequence and see how the model works.